 We want our pupils to adopt a genuinely intellectual approach to their academic work and to their view of the world around them, in the knowledge that a Wellington education is only the beginning of an exciting and life-long journey of learning.

-We want our pupils to develop skills of true independence, as those who can think, learn and cope independently will be the leaders and game-changers of the future.
+We want our pupils to become truly independent, as those who can think, learn and cope independently will be the leaders and game-changers of the future.

 We want each and every pupil to be valued and developed as an individual, so their Wellington experience is much more than just going to school – rather, it is the journey to self.